StableMotion: One-Step Motion Estimation with Diffusion Prior: Method

 \subsection{Sampling Steps Disaster}

-In addition to the diffusion reconstruction loss, training diffusion models with additional losses, such as the condition and perceptual loss in our framework, has proved to be an effective way to enhance model performance~\cite{li2024dmhomo, zhou2023rectangling, yang2024single}.
-However, after trained with additional losses, increasing sampling steps can lead to worse performance during inference, which is a seemingly counterintuitive phenomenon.
+In addition to the diffusion reconstruction loss, training diffusion models with additional losses, such as the condition and perceptual losses used in our framework, has proven effective for improving model performance~\cite{li2024dmhomo, zhou2023rectangling, yang2024single}.
+However, once such auxiliary losses are introduced, increasing the number of sampling steps can lead to worse inference performance, which is counterintuitive.

-We take the condition loss as example to investigate this issue and illustrate our analysis in Fig.~\ref{fig:ssd}.
+We take the condition loss as an example to investigate this issue and illustrate our analysis in Fig.~\ref{fig:ssd}.
 We use the symbols \(x_t\) and \(z_t\) to represent elements from the Pseudo Label Distribution at timestep \(t\) (\(PD_t\)) and the Ground Truth Distribution at the same timestep (\(GD_t\)), respectively.
-The loss functions \(\ell_{diff}\) and \(\ell_{cond}\) guide the model \(\theta\) to learn the conditional distributions \(p(x_0|x_{t})\) and \(p(z_0|x_{t})\), shown by the blue and green dashed lines in Fig.~\ref{fig:ssd1}.
+The loss functions \(\ell_{diff}\) and \(\ell_{cond}\) guide the model \(\theta\) to learn the conditional distributions \(p(x_0|x_{t})\) and \(p(z_0|x_{t})\), shown by the black and green dashed lines in Fig.~\ref{fig:ssd1}.
 Under their joint constraint, the conditional distribution learned by our model \(\theta\) is intermediate.
 We use the symbol \(y_0\) to represent elements in the Learned Distribution (\(LD_t\)) between \(PD_t\) and \(GD_t\), with the conditional distribution \(p(y_0|x_{t})\) indicated by the red arrow in Fig.~\ref{fig:ssd1}.

 Fig.~\ref{fig:ssd2} illustrates the inference process with multiple steps.
-In the first step, the model takes pure noise \(x_T\) as input, generating an output \(y_{0|T}\).
+In the first step, the model takes pure noise \(x_T\) as input and generates an output \(y_{0|T}\).
 The key issue arises in the second step.
-Instead of using \(x_{T-1}\) as input, learned by the model during training, it uses \(y_{T-1}\).
-Notably, \(y_{T-1}\) has a different distribution with \(x_{T-1}\).
+Instead of receiving \(x_{T-1}\), which is the kind of input seen during training, the model receives \(y_{T-1}\).
+Notably, \(y_{T-1}\) {follows a different distribution from} \(x_{T-1}\).
 Thus, the inference chain is disrupted from the second step onward, as shown by the gray dashed arrow with a cross in Fig.~\ref{fig:ssd2}.
-This error accumulates as sampling continues, as explained below:
+This error can accumulate as sampling continues. {We now formalize this observation.}